-Tips for managing anxiety.
+Tips to managing anxiety.

-So anxiety is a normal response to a challenge, but it can become over-developed.
-Fear has helped us act quickly in response to danger.
-Now-days most of our 'dangers' are psychological, so we feel anxious.
+Anxiety is a normal response to a challenge, but it can become over developed.
+Fear has helped us act quickly in response to danger, but nowadays most of our dangers are psychological, so we may feel anxious without a physical manifestation of what we are anxious about.
 This triggers our fight/flight response, we experience an urge to take action (often to get away).
-When we have excessive anxiety, our brain is tricked into believing we are in danger.
-We increase our scanning of the environment, looking for danger, i.e. worrying.
+When we have excessive anxiety, our brain is tricked into believing we are in danger, when we are not.
+We increase our scanning of the environment, looking for danger e.g. worrying and smaller less significant elements can trigger our anxiety.

 Disadvantages of anxiety.
 Anxiety can become unhelpful when it is excessive, intrusive or persistent.
-It may feel uncontrollable and causes significant distress, or impairs your capacity to function at an optimal level.
-You may find yourself avoiding situations where you feel anxious, worrying or catastrophising a lot, or feel tense, wound up and edgy.
+It may feel uncontrollable and causes significant distress, or impair our capacity to function at an optimal level.
+We may find ourselves avoiding situations which makes us feel anxious, might find ourselves worrying or catastrophising a lot, or feeling tense, wound up and edgy.

 Compassion.
 We have a choice about how we experience our feelings.
 If we find the emotion uncomfortable we often try not to have it.
-Practice compassionately accepting what you feel - after all, uncomfortable as it might be, it is just a feeling that will eventually pass.
+Practice compassionately accepting our feelings - after all, uncomfortable as it might be, it is just a feeling that will eventually pass.